 - Chocolate chips

-It will be done when a knife inserted into the center of the cake comes out with no smeary batter streaks on it, or when a thermometer reads 210 degrees.
+This cinnamon coffee cake will be done when a knife inserted into the center of the cake comes out with no smeary batter streaks on it, or when a thermometer reads 210 degrees.

 If you make and like this recipe, please review and rate it 5-stars at the top of the recipe card.
-This helps other people to find the recipes and helps me out, too!
+This helps other people to find the recipes and helps this reader-supported publication, too!

 Thank you so much for your feedback and support of Mae's Menu!

-- 1 ⅓ cup (or 160g) whole wheat flour
+- 1 ⅓ cup (160g) whole wheat flour

-- ⅓ cup (or 40g) cornstarch
+- ⅓ cup cornstarch

-- 2 ⅓ cup (or 280g) all purpose flour
+- 2 ⅓ cup (280g) all-purpose flour

-- 4 teaspoons (or 21g) baking powder
+- 4 teaspoons baking powder

-- ⅔ teaspoon (or 4g) salt
+- ⅔ teaspoon salt

-- 1 cup (or 200g) granulated sugar
+- 1 ¼ cup granulated sugar

-- 1 cup canola oil or other light oil
+- 1 cup canola oil

-- 1 teaspoon pure vanilla extract
+- 2 teaspoons vanilla extract

-- ¾ cup brown sugar
+- 1 cup packed brown sugar

 - Preheat oven to 350 degrees and spray an 8 x 13 baking pan with non-stick cooking spray

-This nutrition breakdown is an estimate of the nutritional value of this recipe and cannot be taken as facts.
-The owners of Mae's Menu are not nutritionists or dieticians and therefore cannot be held accountable for this nutrition estimate.
+This nutrition breakdown is just an estimate of the nutritional value of this recipe and cannot be taken as facts.
+The owners of Mae's Menu are not nutritionists or dietitians and therefore cannot be held accountable for this nutrition estimate.
 Please contact your nutritionist or medical professional for a nutritional breakdown of this food.
 Furthermore, this food is not intended to prevent, diagnose, cure, or treat any disease.